edgefarm/provider-nats/README.md

 Once the environment is up and running you can deploy the provider and the managed resources.
 Have a look at the files used to e2e tests ([cluster/local/e2e/manifests/](cluster/local/e2e/manifests/)).

-### Debugging
+## 🐞 Debugging

 Just start the debugger of your choice to debug `cmd/provider/main.go`.
-The only thing that is important is, that your KUBECONFIG points to a dev cluster with the CRDs deployed.
+The only thing that is important is, that your KUBECONFIG points to a `dev` cluster with the CRDs deployed (see `Developing locally`).

-## E2E Tests
+## 🧪 Testing

 Simply run `make e2e` for running the e2e tests.
-They spin up a `kind` cluster with a fully provisioned NATS environment including leaf nats servers and JWT/NKEY based authentication.
+The e2e tests spin up a `kind` cluster with a fully provisioned NATS environment including leaf nats servers and JWT/NKEY based authentication.
 The e2e tests ensure that managing streams and consumers works as expected.

 If you want to develop or debug e2e tests you have some options for the creation of the test cluster.